Hockey Club Melbourne

-HC Melbourne is an Australian field hockey club based in Melbourne, Victoria.
+HC Melbourne is an Australian professional field hockey club based in Melbourne, Victoria.
 The club was established in 2019, and is one of 7 clubs to compete in Hockey Australia's premier domestic competition, Hockey One.

 The club unifies both men and women under one name, unlike Victoria's former representation in the Australian Hockey League as the VIC Vikings (men) and VIC Vipers (women).

 HC Melbourne competed for the first time in the inaugural season of Hockey One, which was contested from late September through to mid November 2019.

 History

 HC Melbourne, along with six other teams, was founded on 17 April 2019 as part of Hockey Australia's development of hockey.